Grains, both enriched and whole, play a key role in healthy dietary patterns and diet quality.

 Less than 1 in 10 Americans consumer the recommended 25-30 grams of daily fiber.
 Good news: grains provide more than 40% of fiber in the American diet.
 2/3 of that fiber comes from enriched grain products.

-6 servings of refined enriched staple grain consumption per day is not associated with higher risk of common health conditions.
-In fact, it is associated with lower risk.
+Research has shown that up to 6-7 servings of enriched, refined staple grains per day is not associated with higher risk of conditions like type 2 diabetes, heart disease, or hypertension.
 Without whole and enriched grain foods, your diet would be lacking important nutrients like fiber, magnesium, potassium, vitamins B and E, and more.